The HomeOption website was relaunched on Thursday 12 May 2022.

 Expressing an interest in available homes

-You need to be registered to allow you to express interest in available Council or Housing Association homes in the Borough through HomeOption (Choice-based Lettings).
+You need to be registered to express interest in available Council or Housing Association homes in the Borough through HomeOption (Choice-based Lettings).

-Please note: Just because you register, does not mean you will be successful in being housed in the short or medium term.
+Just because you register, does not mean you will be successfully housed in the short or medium term.
 There is a significant shortage of accommodation across the Borough compared to the number of people looking to be housed.
-The length an applicant may have to wait will depend upon their individual circumstances and how often bids are placed through HomeOption.
+The time you may have to wait will depend upon individual circumstances and how often bids are placed through HomeOption.

 Our policy is that only applicants on the Transfer List may bid on houses.
 This enables the flats and maisonettes currently occupied by transfer applicants to be made available to applicants on our housing register (HomeSeekers), which we consider to be the fairest way of allocating property.

-HomeSeekers are applicants not currently in social accommodation, or whom are in social accommodation outside of the Borough.
+HomeSeekers are applicants not currently in social accommodation, or in social accommodation outside of the Borough.

-The criteria for eligibility for the Housing Register (home seekers) is:
+To be eligible for the Housing Register (home seekers) you should:

-- You have to have a local connection to the Borough (please read the Allocations Policy above)
+- have a local connection to the Borough - view the allocations policy to check

-- You do not have a single income exceeding £30,000 or combined income exceeding £50,000 per year which includes savings & employment income
+- not have a single income exceeding £30,000 or combined income exceeding £50,000 per year, including savings and employment income

-- You must be in housing need, for example you are currently in accommodation that you do not have a legal entitlement to reside in.
-If you hold a secure or assured tenancy with another Local Authority or Housing Association which is suitable for your needs then you will not be eligible to join the Housing Register.
+- be in housing need, for example, currently in accommodation that you don't have a legal entitlement to reside in.
+If you hold a secure or assured tenancy with another Local Authority or Housing Association which is suitable for your needs then you won't be eligible to join the Housing Register.

 We give additional priority to those:

-- Who are unable to work due to a disability or illness who are in receipt of a disability related benefit or grant
+- unable to work due to a disability or illness and in receipt of a disability related benefit or grant

-- Tenants who need to downsize to smaller accommodation due to medical support or financial needs
+- who need to downsize to smaller accommodation due to medical support or financial needs

-- Increased medical priority for those where their current accommodation is being affected by their health which is confirmed by the Council's Independent Medical Advisor
+- with increased medical priority where current accommodation is being affected by their health and confirmed by our Independent Medical Advisor

-We would advise where possible you email your documents to email@example.com at the time you apply online to ensure there are no delays in assessing your application.
-Remember to attach your document checklist and quote your on-line reference number and housing application reference when sending any documents.
+You should email your documents to email@example.com as soon as you apply online to make sure there are no delays in assessing your application.
+Remember to attach your document checklist and quote your online reference number and housing application reference when sending any documents.

-Yes, but to ensure no unnecessary delays to your application, please send within 7 days of completing your application.
+You should send your documents within seven days of completing your application, so that there are no delays processing your application.
 Remember to send your document checklist and quote your online reference number and housing application reference when sending any documents by post.

 How to apply

-By completing the online application and returning all required documents, your application will be assessed and you will be notified if you have been accepted on to the Housing Register or not.
+Once you have completed the online application and sent all required documents, your application will be assessed and you will be notified if you have been accepted on to the Housing Register or not.

-Transfer applicants are required to have a clear rent account of at least 6 months prior to any offer of accommodation.
-If a Transfer List applicant has rent arrears within the previous 6 months they will be bypassed (see Allocations Policy 2021 (PDF) for more details).
+Transfer applicants are required to have a clear rent account of at least six months prior to any offer of accommodation.
+If a Transfer List applicant has rent arrears within the previous six months, they will be bypassed.

 If you have rent arrears, contact the Estates Management team to discuss how you will be resolving this issue.

-To enable us to fully assess your application, you must provide all information requested.
-You will also be required to provide supporting documents.
+To enable us to fully assess your application, you must provide all information requested and supporting documents.

 You can submit these documents to us online.

-Once the application form and all documents are received, they will be assessed.
-It's your responsibility to ensure the documents required are all submitted together.
-If we do require evidence we will notify you in writing and you will be required to send all outstanding documents within 7 days or your application will be cancelled.
+If we need more evidence or you forgot something, we will notify you in writing and you will need to send all outstanding documents within seven days or your application will be cancelled.

 Due to the high volume of applications, assessments may take a significant period of time.
 Don't contact us during this period unless you have been requested to do so.